shadin778/project-simulator-DarkCoder/PROJECT_FEATURES.md

 This feature uses AI to analyze multiple dimensions—such as learning progress, interaction quality, and peer feedback—to generate a dynamic reputation score that reflects user credibility across the platform.
 **Status: Planned**

+## T-14.4: Predictive Goal Recommendation (AI)
+As a user, I want the system to recommend personalized goals using AI, so I can improve and grow in areas that matter most to me.
+This feature leverages AI to analyze user behavior, learning history, and preferences to suggest tailored goals that align with individual growth paths.
+It helps users stay motivated and focused on meaningful progress.
+**Status: Planned**